Approved by the Commission at its 137th regular period of sessions,

 The petitioner may at any time desist from his or her petition or case, to which effect he or she must so notify it in writing to the Commission.
 The statement by the petitioner shall be analyzed by the Commission, which may archive the petition or case if it deems it appropriate, or continue to process it in the interest of protecting a particular right.

-1. At any time during the proceedings, the Commission may decide to archive the file whenever:
+1. At any time during the proceedings, the Commission may decide to archive the file when it verifies that the grounds for the petition or case do not exist or subsist.
+The Commission may also decide to archive the case when:

-b. the information necessary for the adoption of a decision is unavailable.
+a. the information necessary for the adoption of a decision is unavailable, despite attempts to secure such information; or

 2. Before considering the archiving of a petition or case, it shall request that the petitioners submit the necessary information and notify the possibility of a decision to archive.
 Once the time limit specified for that purpose has expired, the Commission shall proceed to adopt the corresponding decision.